iluwatar/java-design-patterns/retry/README.md

 times.
 It closely depends on both business and technical requirements: How much time will the business allow the end user to wait while the operation finishes?
 What are the performance characteristics of the remote resource during peak loads as well as our application as more threads are waiting for the remote resource's availability?
-Among the errors returned by the remote service, which can be safely ignored in order to retry?
+Among the notificationErrors returned by the remote service, which can be safely ignored in order to retry?
 Is the operation [idempotent](https://en.wikipedia.org/wiki/Idempotence)?